MarkMP1/TMUN-TikTok-Analysis/README.md

 # TMUN TikTok Analysis
- A web-scraper made to analyze TikTok.
+A web-scraping tool made to analyze content on TikTok and determine the common trends between TikToks that were successful, and those that were not.